anindya-saha/Data-Science-with-Spark/predict-us-census-income-classification/README.md

 Have you ever wondered how Machine Learning Pipelines are built at scale?
 How can we deploy our ML models over a distributed cluster of machines so that our ML application scale horizontally?
 Do you want to convert your scikit-learn and pandas based ML workflow and take it to scale using Spark?
 Would it have been better if you had an working end-to-end application to refer?
-Then Read On...
+Then Read On the notebook [predict-us-census-income.ipynb](predict-us-census-income.ipynb) in this same folder.

 `
 @author: Anindya Saha
-`
-`
 @email: mail.anindya@gmail.com
 `